OriolAndres/news_risk/README.md

 We write a script to download the archive of El Pais, that runs from 4th May 1976 to today.
 The archive is split in two parts.
 The first system ([May 4th 1976 to February 7th 2012](http://elpais.com/diario/)) divides the daily editions into a handful of sections, including Economía, España and International.
 We focus on Economía.
 71% of the editions contain between 10 and 30 articles in this section.
 In the second system ([February 7th 2012 to today](http://elpais.com/archivo/)) sections do not exist and instead they carry a number of tags, which we can easily use to filter the archive, and in particular we can filter the articles tagged with "Economía".
 In 70% of the days between 20 and 60 articles have the tag.
 We cannot assume that all the articles in the old Economía section would be tagged with "Economía" and that all the tagged articles with "Economía" would be filed in the Economía section.
 If the propensity to show uncertainty changed the index would be distorted.

+We run a similar script for Cinco Días by querying all articles tagged as "Economía".
+The Cinco Días archives start the 1st January of 2001 and end today.
+Both Cinco Días and El País belong to Prisa and share a similar digital newspaper classification.

-We identify an article as showing economic uncertainty if it matches *both* of the following two conditions:
+We identify an article as showing economic uncertainty (EU) if it matches *both* of the following two conditions:

   * Contains *either* one of the regular expressions 'incertidumbre' and '\binciert'.
   * Contains the regular expression 'econ(o|ó)m(i|í)'

-We identify an article as showing economic policy uncertainty if it matches both of the conditions above and it satisfies this condition:
+We identify an article as showing economic policy uncertainty (EPU) if it matches both of the conditions above and it satisfies this condition:

   * Contains *either* of '\bimp(uesto|ositiv|onib)', '\btarifa', '\bregula(ci|ti|to)', '\bpol(i|í)tica', '\bgast(ar|o|a|os)\b', '\bpresupuest', '\bd(e|é)ficit', '\bbanc(o|a)[s]?[\s]*central', '\bbanco de españa', '\btribut'.

-Then for both indices we sum all the matched articles in the month and divide by total number of articles in the month and escale the results to average 100.
+Then for both indices (EU and EPU) we sum all the matched articles in the month and divide by total number of articles in the month and escale the results to average 100.

 The third condition is rather broad and as a result the monthly correlation between both indices is 95.7%.

+Articles from El Pais and Cinco Días are treated indifferently, the index will be built by aggregating articles from both sources.

 In the figure below we display the EPU index of Spain and of Europe.